MarkusIppy/QT5.x-raspbian-stretch/README.md

 $./buildQT5.9.2.sh
 ```

-Your output should look as follows :
+Your output should look as follows (example QT5.9.2) :

 ```
 Configure summary: